Rich Chocolate Chia Dessert

 - Split the chia mix equally into 4 serves and place on top of the avocado layer.

 - Next make the chocolate topping.
-Heat the remaining coconut milk in a pan (1 cup), when steam begins to rise add in cacao butter, a tablespoon of cacao powder, teaspoon of vanilla powder and 1-2 teaspoons of honey plus a pinch of salt.
-On the lowest heat setting, keep stirring so that the cacao butter melts down.
+Heat the remaining coconut milk in a pan (1 cup), when steam begins to rise add in cacao butter or coconut oil, a tablespoon of cacao powder, teaspoon of vanilla and 1-2 teaspoons of honey or maple plus a pinch of salt.
+On the lowest heat setting, keep stirring so that the cacao butter or coconut oil melts down.
 The longer you stir, the thicker and creamier the mix gets.

 - Remove the chocolate mix from the heat, allow to cool down for a few minutes, spoon chocolate mix onto the chia layer.
 The mix should just reach the top of the glass.